Leandromaro/Java-Design-Patterns/README.md

 ## State

 ### Definition
-The State pattern allows an object to alter its behavior when its internal state changes.
+The State pattern __allows an object to alter its behavior when its internal state changes__.
 By using inheritance and letting subclasses represent different states and functionality we can switch during runtime.
 This is a clean way for an object to partially change its type at runtime.

 ### Intent
 • Allow an object to alter its behavior when its internal state changes.
 The object will appear to change its class.